-Sign up starts before the park opens.
+Sign up for Disney Jedi Training Academy starts before the park opens.
 When we visited we didn’t know much about it and were standing in line at the gate about 30 minutes prior to park opening.
 We always arrive early to the parks.
 There were many cast members walking around with signs about the Jedi Training Academy.
 Of course I had to ask and we decided to give it a try.

 The sign up for the class is inside the Indiana Jones Adventure Outpost which is between Indiana Jones Epic Stunt Spectacular and the 50s Prime Time Café.

-You will meet at the Indiana Jones Adventure Outpost and check in.
-Then you are ready for your Jedi training at Disney World!
+You will meet at the Indiana Jones Adventure Outpost and check in at your appointed time.
+Then you are ready for your Disney Jedi training!

 The kids all put on their Jedi robes and are given light sabers before the show.
 The Cast Members go over rules.
 I will be honest there was not much explanation on what to expect during this time.
 It is kind of learn as you go but it was very organized.
 They check to see that everyone that signed up is checked in.

 Then you parade down to the show stage.
 This is next to the Star Tours attraction.
 Walking down the street dressed as a Jedi is so cool.
 All the kids walk in a line to the show.
 People stop and move out of the way and take pictures.
 It is a really big deal and the Cast Members make it really special.
 You walk along side with them no need to worry about being separated.